Ozath/ot-harjoitustyo/README.md

 ```bash
 poetry install
 ```
-2. The dokusan package can be install with the command:
+2. The dokusan package can be installed with the command:

 ```bash
 pip install dokusan